JoKerDii/m6A-seq-analysis-protocol/docs/M4_Site_Detection_Virus/exomePeak2.md

-# exomePeak2
+## Peak Calling (exomePeak2)

-We are going to use this package for peak calling, finding enriched m6A sites on HHV8 transcripts.
+We are going to use exomePeak2 for peak calling to find enriched m6A sites on HHV8 transcripts.
+The BED file as output could be used for further analysis.

-## Peak Calling

 ```R
 library(exomePeak2)